Midtown Woodward Historic District: Crystal Ballroom

 The Crystal Ballroom is located at 3100 Woodward; the building is currently known as the Crystal Lofts and the current ground-floor tenant is Zacarro's Market.
 The ballroom was built in 1919.
 The facade of the original building was altered (likely in 1936 when Woodward Avenue was widened) to add the Art Deco elements apparent on the front.
 In 2005, the building was redeveloped with retail space on the ground floor and 16 residential units above on the second floor.

 Kahn Print Shop

 Albert Kahn designed this structure at 3408-3414 Woodward Avenue in 1912; it was built in 1919 as a print shop.
 After sitting vacant for decades, it has been redeveloped into retail space.

 Bonstelle Theatre

-Wayne State University's Bonstelle Theatre is located at 3424 Woodward at the north end of the district; it was origally the Temple Beth El.
+Wayne State University's Bonstelle Theatre is located at 3424 Woodward at the north end of the district; it was originally the Temple Beth El.
 At the turn of the 20th century, Rabbi Leo M. Franklin of Detroit's Temple Beth El led the push for the construction of a new temple building.
 He hired architect Albert Kahn, a member of the congregation, to design the building.
 Groundbreaking began on November 25, 1901, with the ceremonial cornerstone laid on April 23, 1902.
 The first services were held in the chapel on January 24, 1903, and the formal dedication was held on September 18–19 of the same year.

+Detroit Historical Museum

+The museum is located at 5401 Woodward Avenue.
+It records the history of the Detroit area including the cobblestone streets, 19th Century stores, auto assembly line, toy trains, fur trading from the 18th Century, and more.
+In 2023, the Museum began hosting Black History Month events.
+The goal of the event was to inform the public about the accomplishments of Detroit's black entrepreneurs.